graysonhicks/react-context/README.md

-Just demo example of React Context API from Wes Bos.
+# React Context API

+## Store Context in it's Own Module

+## Using Context with Stateless Functional Components